skokielibrary/spl-content/_content/bruce/resources--online-training-tutorials.markdown

 published: true
 ---

 From learning software to mastering a language or polishing your career skills, our online resources offer training and tutorials that help you become the person you want to be.
+Use your Skokie library card to access these resources from work or home.

 ##Master technology